Skip to main content

 Where to Find Saddle

-Saddle can turn up across All Overworld biomes (structure chests) and Nether Fortresses, so the search area spans more than one place depending on which method you use.
+You will meet Saddle in All Overworld biomes (structure chests) and Nether Fortresses, 2 different places, and the fastest of them depends on what you already have for Saddle.
 Dungeons and Nether Fortresses have the highest saddle spawn rates.
 Use on Horses, Donkeys, Mules, Pigs (with Carrot on a Stick), and Striders (with Warped Fungus on a Stick).
 In total, Saddle can reach your inventory through looting it from generated structure chests, reeling it in as fishing treasure, and trading with the right villager, so you can pick whichever path your current world makes easiest.

 Biomes & Dimensions